Can an idea help create a country's largest Marine National Park?

 The biggest in the country.

-We mapped Brazil's most vulnerable biomes and turned them into sustainable prints.
+So we mapped Brazil's most vulnerable biomes and turned them

 It became an educational exhibition and took to the streets.